makrai/notes/mosbach2006-stabil-finetune.md

   * not include the bias correction in ADAM
 * Kingma and Ba (2015): the effect of the bias correction is to reduce the learning rate at the beginning of training
 * By rewriting the update equations of ADAM as follows, we can clearly see this effect of bias correction
   ```
-  α t = α * \sqrt{1 − β 2 t} /(1 − β 1 t ),             (1)
+  α t = α * \sqrt{1 − β 2 t} /(1 − β 1 t )              (1)
   θ_t ← θ t−1 − \frac{α t · m_t}{\sqrt{v t} + epsilon}  (2)
   ```
   * `m_t` and `v_t` are biased first and second moment estimates respectively
-* Equation (1) shows that bias correction simply boils down to reducing the original step size α by a multiplicative factor which is significantly below 1 for the first iterations of training and approaches 1 as the number of training iterations t increases (see Fig. 6)
+* Equation (1) shows that bias correction simply boils down to reducing the original step size α by a multiplicative factor which is significantly below 1 for the first iterations of training and approaches 1 as the number of training iterations t increases (see Fig 6)
   * You+ (2020): bias correction in ADAM has a similar effect to the warmup which is widely used in deep learning to prevent early divergence (He+ 2016; Goyal+ 2017; Devlin+ 2019; Wong+ 2020)
 * The implicit warmup of ADAM is likely to be an important factor that contributed to its success, including fine-tuning BERT-based LMs
-* Fig. 5: the results of fine-tuning on RTE with and without bias correction for BERT, RoBERTa, and ALBERT models
+* Fig 5: the results of fine-tuning on RTE with and without bias correction for BERT, RoBERTa, and ALBERT models
   * footnote: Some of the hyperparameter settings lead to a small fine-tuning variance where all runs lead to a performance below the majority baseline